How to Seed a Pomegranate

 That’s pretty much it; just a couple of minutes and no big mess and more perfectly formed seeds that haven’t been sliced to pieces.
 I use them in cocktails, salads, as an ice cream topping and sometimes I just eat them with a spoon.

 They are quite simply the ruby jewels of the fruit world and so much easier to deal with then you might have ever imagined.
-Try my Best Way to Seed Pomegranates and I’m betting you never go back…Enjoy!
+Try my method for How to Seed a Pomegranate and I’m betting you never go back!

 Ingredients